vinland-technology/flict/README.md

 * 71 licenses (```flict -of text list```)

-* 925 licenses in experimental mode using scancode classification (```flict -es -of text list```)

 * 'or-later' relicensing  (e.g GPL-2.0-or-later -> GPL-2.0-only or GPL-3.0-only)

 * explicit relicensing (LGPL -> GPL)

 * common non SPDX ways to write licenses (e.g GPLv2 -> GPL-2.0-only)

-* grouping of common licenses in to well known license classification

 * policy framework where you can specify which licenses you want to: allow, avoid or deny